greeshmavrmac/campusconnect-ai-chatbot/README.md

 ### Option A: Running the React + Node.js Application (Recommended)

-This compiles and runs the exact responsive application displayed in your AI Studio preview iframe.

 #### Prerequisites
 - Download and install [Node.js (v18 or higher)](https://nodejs.org/)